bacemkarray/transformer-playground/README.md

 ## 7. Insights

 - LoRA delivers the highest task quality with minimal parameter updates.
-- QLoRA preserves most of LoRA’s performance despite 4‑bit quantization.
+- QLoRA preserves nearly identical performance to LoRA’s, despite 4‑bit quantization.
+This comes at the cost of increased training time, however.
 - Distributed training significantly reduces end‑to‑end training time.
-- Summarization tasks benefit heavily from adapting attention projections, even when almost the entire model is frozen.
+- Summarization tasks benefit heavily from adapting attention projections.
-- Padding minimization (sorted batches) improves throughput in both training and inference.
+- Minimizing padding by sorting batches by length improves throughput in both training and inference.